pleft/home-dash/README.md

 ## Quick Start

 ### Windows WSL Users
 For Windows users with WSL, see [README_WSL.md](README_WSL.md) for complete setup instructions including USB device sharing and PowerShell commands.
+Those instructions also show the exact commands to compile with `HAS_TFT=0` and the `no_ota` partition scheme.

 ### Standard Setup